strange, bizarre and kooky holidays happening in July

 Corrigan made further modifications and repeatedly applied for full certification to no avail.
 In 1937, he was informed that his numerous alterations had rendered the plane too unstable for safe flight, and its license would not be renewed.

-On July 9, 1938, Corrigan left Long Beach bound for Brooklyn, having secured an experimental license, permission for a transcontinental flight and conditional consent for a return trip.
+On July 9, 1938, Corrigan left Long Beach bound for Brooklyn, having secured an experimental license, permission for a transcontinental flight, and conditional consent for a return trip.
 Cruising at 85 miles per hour for maximum fuel efficiency, he made the trip in 27 hours.
 Near the end of the flight, a gasoline leak developed in one of the tanks, filling the cockpit with fumes.

 Corrigan later claimed he’d been unaware that he was navigating by the wrong end of the compass needle until 26 hours later.
-If he’d noticed the cockpit flooding with gasoline after ten hours, as he recounted in his autobiography, he would likely have tried to land the plane—if, that is, he believed there was land below.
+If he’d noticed the cockpit flooding with gasoline after ten hours, as he recounted in his autobiography, he likely would have tried to land the plane: if, that is, he believed there was land below.

 Instead, he used a screwdriver to punch a hole through the floor opposite the exhaust pipe so the draining gasoline would be less likely to cause an explosion.
 Then he reported increasing the engine speed by more than 20 percent to decrease his flight time.